HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 > Integrate `YukiHookAPI` into your project.

-## Environment Requirements
+## Project Requirements

-- Windows 7 and above / macOS 10.14 and above / Linux distributions (Arch/Debian)
+The project needs to be created using `Android Studio` or `IntelliJ IDEA` and be of type Android project and have integrated Kotlin environment dependencies.

-- Android Studio 2021.1 and above
+- Android Studio (It is recommended to get the latest version [from here](https://developer.android.com/studio))

-- IntelliJ IDEA 2021.1 and above
+- IntelliJ IDEA (It is recommended to get the latest version [from here](https://www.jetbrains.com/idea))

-- Kotlin 1.7.0 and above

-- Android Gradle Plugin 7.0 and above
+- Kotlin 1.9.0+, Gradle 8+, Java 11, 17+, Android Gradle Plugin 8+

-- Gradle 7.0 and above

-- Java 11 and above (Since API `1.0.80`)

-- Java 17 and above (Since API `1.2.0`)

 ## Automatically Build Project